abhijoymajumdar/abhijoymajumdar.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: I am a Technology Professional from India, with over 1.5 decades of industry experience
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Abhijoy Majumdar.
+Here's what I do for a living:

-- I rock a great mustache
+- I am a full time Database Administrator, with experiences ranging from Oracle, MariaDB, MySQL and PostgreSQL databases
-- I'm extremely loyal to my family
+- I am profecient with automation and shell scripting

 What else do you need?